JoaoOliveira1201/FoodOracle/README.md

 (We also have dark mode ;D )

+Besides everything we also have a full functioning Supply Chain platform.
+The trucks and warehouse have realistic storage limits, the products eventually expire, etc etc.

 ## How to test it

 If you want you can just try it at http://food-oracle.joao-oliveira.org